scribe-security/docs/docs/platforms/evidence.md

 The option `--valint.scribe.client-secret` specifies the Scribe client secret, also defaulting to an empty string.
 The `valint` tool will use the environment variable `SCRIBE_CLIENT_SECRET` if it exists.

 The option `--valint.scribe.enable` allows for enabling the `valint` to upload the evidence to ScribeHub, with an empty string as default indicating it's disabled by default.

+The option `--valint.cache.disable` allows to skip local valint cache and use scribe store only.
+The default value is `false`, can also be set via `VALINT_DISABLE_EVIDENCE_CACHE` environment variable. using this option without `--valint.scribe.enable` will result in an error.

 The option `--valint.context-type` sets the Valint context type, with the default potentially sourced from the VALINT_CONTEXT_TYPE environment variable.